 January 2025

-Track laying continued, slow and painstaking work but they excelled at it and we ran a couple of wagons around just to check it was snag-free – it was.
+Track laying continued, slow and painstaking work but they excelled at it and we ran a couple of wagons and a large loco around just to check it was snag-free – it was.

 February 2025